 Need a Hip or Knee Replacement?
 Consider the Hardware

 Orthopedic replacement is a booming business—in 2005 there were 750,000 hip and knee replacement surgeries (at a cost of $5 billion for implants) in the United States.
 By 2030, that number could be 4.5 million.

 We all like the newest and the best—think of those people standing in long lines to upgrade their iPhones every time a “major announcement” takes place.
-But this is one area where it might be better to go with a tried and true model—something that has been on the market for five or more years, and has a good track record.
-The reason is that the market for orthopedic devices is so competitive that manufacturers rush their newest devices to sale as quickly as possible.
+But this is one area where it might be better to go with a tried and true model—something that has been on the market for five or more years and has a good track record.
+The reason is that the market for orthopedic devices is so competitive that manufacturers rush their newest devices to the market as quickly as possible.
 As a result, patients become the guinea pigs, and problems might not arise in statistically significant numbers for a few years.

 If you want to find out how to get a claim started, call us at 800-553-8082 or get a free online consultation here.